Home of the School of Architecture

 - Department of Landscape Architecture and Urban Planning (3rd floor)

 Many degree program classes are held in studios, where students produce large-scale projects over a semester’s time, mirroring how they’ll work in an industry environment.

 The Langford A building was constructed in 1977.
-The building was designed by former student Jack R. Yardley ‘58 and was built by HKS in Dallas — a firm that was founded by Harwood K. Smith ‘35 a Distinguished Alumnus of the College of Architecture.
+The building was designed by former student Jack R. Yardley ‘58 and was built by HKS in Dallas — a firm that was founded by Harwood K. Smith ‘35 a Distinguished Alumnus of the School of Architecture.